tenthousandfireants/Micro-Conflict-RULES/README.md

 # Micro-Conflict-RULES
 Basic Rules of server:

-Server Name: Micro Conflict - 16km Sq terrain.
-Trenches, Forests, Farmland.
+Server Name: Micro Conflict - Trenches, Forests, Farmland.
 (( again that is the server name in the arma reforger server browser, search micro I find it pretty quick ))

 #1   No Hacking/ Abusing or Exploting bugs glitches.